Ah, the American dream—to be able to live with life, liberty, and the pursuit of happiness.

-We bought our first home in 2012 so I’ve been a homeowner (and mortgage owner) for about seven years.
+I’ve been a homeowner (and mortgage owner) for about nine years now.

 There are things I didn’t even realize back in 2012 when we bought our first home and wouldn’t have realized with our second home purchase unless I was studying the process closely.

 Please understand that I am not here to tell you that owning a home is not worth it or that you shouldn’t do it.
 But honestly, you have to figure out if it’s the right move for you.

 I am here to tell you about some hidden costs of purchasing a home should you decide it’s right for you.
 Some of them don’t even have anything to do with money!

 Homeownership has absolutely been worth it for me and my family, but here are seven hidden costs that you may find when you purchase your home based on my most recent home purchase in 2018.

 Here are some of the things we had to do: